Annuals for wildlife

 Teasels (Dipsacus fullonum): biennial, flowering in its second year, goldfinches adore spiky teasel heads

-Please ask the staff in our Telford garden centre for more information and advice about choosing annuals to attract wildlife.
+Please ask a member of the Lakeside team for more information and advice about choosing annuals to attract wildlife.